• Skip to primary navigation

 It would be hard to overestimate the importance of Chaucer in the history of English literature.
 In fact, the first book printed in England in the English language was William Caxton’s 1476 edition of The Canterbury Tales.
 Why not drop Chaucer’s name this April in your homeschool and invite your students to learn more about his works, his life and times, and about the history of our language.

-What literary discoveries — ancient or modern — have you made in your homeschool this Leo Term? 😊
+What literary discoveries — ancient or modern — have you and your students made in your homeschool this Leo Term? 😊

 ❡ Explore more: For a quick review of the Medieval period, turn to pages 188–197 in your River Houses history encyclopedia.
 You’ll even find a little picture of Chaucer’s Canterbury pilgrims right there on page 196. 📚